 Further, another source of error is that Hahnemann based the provings of remedies largely on symptoms only supposed to have been produced in his chronic patients.

-It stands out from this that Hahnemann's methods of testing or guessing (theorising) are defect.
+It stands out from this that Hahnemann's methods of testing or guessing (theorising) were defect.
 For one thing, he was not actually testing the medicines for effectiveness on sick people but for their effects on healthy people (!).
 And he had to rely on subjective evaluations of his provers.
 Later investigators should use more controlled methods of proving.

 The World Health Organisation states that homeopathy is the second most used medical system internationally, with over $1 billion in expenditures for such therapy.
 Twenty to thirty percent of French and German physicians use homeopathy in clinical practice.
 In Great Britain, five homeopathic hospitals are part of the National Health System, and over 30% of generalists use homeopathy.
 In the United States, there are more than 500 physicians and 5000 nonphysicians using homeopathy in clinical practice, and 2.5 million Americans currently use homeopathic medicines - of which two-thirds are self-prescribed - spending more than $250 million annually. - McPhee et al. Current Medical Diagnosis and Treatment, p 1763.